aws/aws-cdk-go/awscdkscheduleralpha/README.md

 [full list of supported context attributes](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-schedule-context-attributes.html):

 1. `ContextAttribute.scheduleArn()` – The ARN of the schedule.
-2. `ContextAttribute.scheduledTime()` – The time you specified for the schedule to invoke its target, for example, 2022-03-22T18:59:43Z.
+2. `ContextAttribute.scheduledTime()` – The time you specified for the schedule to invoke its target, e.g., 2022-03-22T18:59:43Z.
-3. `ContextAttribute.executionId()` – The unique ID that EventBridge Scheduler assigns for each attempted invocation of a target, for example, d32c5kddcf5bb8c3.
+3. `ContextAttribute.executionId()` – The unique ID that EventBridge Scheduler assigns for each attempted invocation of a target, e.g., d32c5kddcf5bb8c3.
-4. `ContextAttribute.attemptNumber()` – A counter that identifies the attempt number for the current invocation, for example, 1.
+4. `ContextAttribute.attemptNumber()` – A counter that identifies the attempt number for the current invocation, e.g., 1.

 ```go
 text := fmt.Sprintf("Attempt number: %v", awscdkscheduleralpha.ContextAttribute_AttemptNumber())